 Lastly, Midtown (hey, back to their list!) has a giant pile of Yen releases that are coming out later on Amazon, so it’s back to the comic shops.
 Bunny Drop 7 finally gets around to working out the unresolved issues between Rin and her birth mother, and sounds fantastic.

-MELINDA: I was skeptical of the later volumes of Bunny Drop, but after reading volume six, I’m definitely looking forward to more!
+MJ: I was skeptical of the later volumes of Bunny Drop, but after reading volume six, I’m definitely looking forward to more!

 MICHELLE: Now it’s my turn to be ashamed for not having read any of a series!